 Pedestrian Accident Claims How Much Compensation Can I Claim?

 By Michael Patrick.
-Last Updated 22nd January 2021.
+Last Updated 30th March 2021.
+Welcome to our guide on pedestrian accident claims.
 Pedestrian accidents are commonplace in the UK and responsible for thousands of deaths every year.
 They can also cause serious injuries, injuries which can affect the victim’s lifestyle and quality of life.
 If you have been involved in such an accident, you might be a suitable candidate for pedestrian accident compensation.
 Pedestrians can be involved in all sorts of accidents, from getting hit on a zebra crossing to being struck by a careening vehicle.

 This guide will provide you with all the knowledge you need before beginning any potential compensation claim.
 Regardless of the exact circumstances, you will find information ranging from what to do in the immediate aftermath through to potential compensation amounts that match your case.
 While money can rarely make up for what you can potentially lose in such an accident, compensation stemming from road traffic accidents involving pedestrians can help your life return to normality.